 This process of adaptation was set back by colonisation, as Māori institutions were systematically and deliberately broken down.
-This has resulted in huge disparities between modern Māori and non-Māori in health, housing, employment, educational achievement, income levels, prison incarceration, wealth, land holdings and so on.
+This has resulted in huge disparities between modern Māori and non-Māori in health, housing, employment, educational achievement, income levels, prison incarceration, wealth and land holdings.